Scarabaeus1031/NEXAH/APPLICATIONS/README.md

 # 🌀 NEXAH

 > From dynamics → structure
-> From structure → geometry
+> From structure → regimes
-> From geometry → navigation

 ---

 **Scarabæus1033 · NEXAH**